Why You Need Email Brand Guidelines and What to Put in Them0

 Plain-text version styling.
 Is the plain-text version of your HTML emails auto-generated by your email service provider?
 If so, what styling and content edits need to be made?
 If it’s not auto-generated, what’s the procedure for manually creating it and how is it styled?

 Web page load times are critical to performance, and email load times are just as important.
-They’re affected by the combination of image type, image size, and image resolution.
+They’re affected by the number of images in an email, plus the image type, image size, and image resolution.

 Image type.
 PNG, GIF, or JPEG?
 Which is the best image format for email?
 The answer will change depending on the subject of your images, the overall content of your emails, and other factors.